BethKidd/Plant-Narrative-1/Group_Project/README.md

 license="CC BY-SA 2.0">

 ###
-The *quinquenervia* species of Melaleuca received formal botanical description only in 1797 by the Spanish naturalist Antonio José Cavanilles.
-But it also numbered among the plants earlier observed and collected by Joseph Banks and Daniel Solander, the latter a student of Linnaeus, who traveled to so-called ‘Botany Bay’ on Captain Cook’s HMS Endeavour between 1768 and 1771, returning to England with over 3,600 botanical specimens.
-A specimen of *M. quinquenervia*, collected in Bustard Bay and formerly identified as ‘M. leucadendra’ prior to its reclassification in 1958, is preserved in the Queensland herbarium.
-The species is also included among the engravings of Banks’ Florilegium, a work that, despite 13 years of labor and enormous personal expense (costing £7,000, or roughly $1,490,000 today), remained unpublished until 1990.
+The *quinquenervia* species of *Melaleuca* received formal botanical description only in 1797 by the Spanish naturalist Antonio José Cavanilles.
+But it also numbered among the plants earlier observed and collected by Joseph Banks and Daniel Solander, the latter a student of Linnaeus, who traveled to so-called “Botany Bay” on Captain Cook’s *HMS Endeavour* between 1768 and 1771, returning to England with over 3,600 botanical specimens.
+A specimen of *M. quinquenervia*collected in Bustard Bay and formerly identified as *M. leucadendra* before its reclassification in 1968, is preserved in the Queensland herbarium.
+The species is also included among the engravings of Banks’ *Florilegium*, a work that, despite 13 years of labor and enormous personal expense (costing £7,000, or roughly $1,490,000 today), remained unpublished until 1990.
 <param ve-entity eid="Q545430">
 <param ve-entity eid="Q153408">
 <param ve-entity eid="Q39789">